mokiat/hacktherank/README.md

 	```

 	**Note:** Make sure that all relevant new-line symbols are added and that no unexpected blank space characters are inserted.
-The tool matches lines exactly, without trimming.
+The tool matches lines exactly - without trimming.

-1. You need to write your solution
+1. Write your solution

 	You should create a `main.go` file somwhere and add your Go implementation to it.

-1. You need to run the `hacktherank` tool.
+1. Test your solution with the `hacktherank` tool

 	Following is a demonstration using the example folder of this project.